connexcs/docs/docs/creating-ivr.md

      *  In the `Name` text box, enter a name for the IVR setup.

-     *  From the `Customer' drop-down list, select the name of a customer who wants to use this IVR setup.
+     *  From the `Customer` drop-down list, select the name of a customer who wants to use this IVR setup.

      *  In the `Destination` text box, enter the DID number that callers must call, to start interacting with the IVR.